 Part 2: Last time I saw Ko Lanta

 After a week in Bangkok, we crave a more slower, relaxed pace of life.
 Sometimes we head north to the second city of Chiang Mai which has a much slower easygoing vibe.
 You also have the joy of hundreds of islands to choose from, all with stunning beaches and a laid-back lifestyle.
 With over 1430 islands in Thailand to choose from, it can be a daunting task, trying to figure out which island to choose.
-Our go to paradise is the island of Ko Lanta.
-It is hard for me to pinpoint one reason why I choose to keep returning to Ko Lanta over the other 1429 islands in Thailand.
+Our go to paradise is the island of Ko Lanta. ( You can go by plane or if you are on a budget take the bus to Koh Lanta which is far cheaper than flying ) It is hard for me to pinpoint one reason why I choose to keep returning to Ko Lanta over the other 1429 islands in Thailand.
 Sometimes it’s that warm comforting feeling of going to a place you know well.
 The joy of renewed connections.
 I’ve now been twice to Ko Lanta and I always seem to keep discovering new places or things to do.